Adyen/adyen-document-viewer/README.md

 ## Adyen Document Viewer

-Adyen Document Viewer provides you with a flexible way of rendering Adyen-generated JSON documents, which can be embedded in your website.
+Adyen Document Viewer provides you with a flexible way of rendering Adyen-generated documents, which can be embedded in your website.

 ## Installation